About the course

 Interviews are normally held as part of the admissions process.

 Applicants meeting the selection criteria are interviewed by two interviewers with questions covering current role, experience and reasons for applying.
-The interviews are normally held via Skype, however, applicants are offered the choice of attending in person.
+The interviews are normally held via Microsoft Teams, however, applicants are offered the choice of attending in person.